 Our drinking water source is subjected to continuous chlorine disinfection to protect consumers against bacteria, viruses, and other disease-causing microbes.
 The high-quality source water needs little additional treatment.
-However, two wells have been outfitted with contaminant removal systems.
-One well filters naturally-occurring iron and manganese while a second removes man-made contaminants known as volatile organic compounds or VOCs.
-The long-range Capital Improvement Budget for the Utility includes the addition of iron and manganese filtration at four existing wells.
-One facility is projected for construction in each of the following years: 2014, 2016, 2017, and 2020.
+However, three wells have been outfitted with contaminant removal systems.
+Two wells filter naturally-occurring iron and manganese while a third removes man-made contaminants known as volatile organic compounds or VOCs.
+The long-range Capital Improvement Budget for the Utility includes the addition of iron and manganese filtration at three existing wells.
+One facility is projected for construction in each of the following years: 2017, 2022, and 2024.
+Air stripper for VOC removal planned for Well 18 in year 2020.
 New facilities will be filtered as they are planned and constructed.
-Well 31 is slated to go on line in 2016.
-Other new wells are currently budgeted for 2017 and 2021.
+Well 31 is slated to go on line in 2018.
+Other new wells are currently budgeted for 2021 and 2030.
 Wellhead protection restricts certain activities, primarily the use and storage of hazardous chemicals, within the wellhead protection area while promoting strategies that reduce the risk of groundwater contamination in the protected zones.